openbroadcaster/openbroadcaster.github.io/gettingStarted.md

 1. Ensure Emergency Alerts are enabled on the [Emergency Alerts](#alerts) Tab.
 1. Enter the [SGC code(s)](#sgc) for your alerting locale.
-1. The default setting will convert the headline and first sentence of a broadcst intrusive Alert message to audio using TTS(text-to-speech).
-To have the entire message converted, disable the *Truncate Long Alert Messages* setting .
-Use the *Play Moderately Severe Alerts* setting to enable non-broadcast intrusive alert messages, if desired.
+1. NAAD messages from Pelmorex may be issued as a digital audio file and/or with an included graphic image.
+These will automatically be recieved and broadcast with our systems.
+In the event the attached alert is missing or corrupted, relayed from Environment Canada or issued using a text source, your system will play the audio using built in TTS(text-to-speech) and display a full screen red slide with Description text and accompanying audio alerts.
+Default setting will truncate the headline to the first sentence of a broadcast intrusive Alert message.
+To play the entire CAP alert, including the entire lengthy description, disable the *Truncate Long Alert Messages* setting .
+Use the *Play Moderately Severe Alerts* setting to enable optional, non-broadcast intrusive alert messages, if desired.
 1. The default setting will continue to broadcast Alert messages at the *Alert Repeat Interval* until the Alert's expiry time is reached.
+Broadcast Intrusive alert messages are required to play at least once.
 To limit the number of repeats of an Alert message, change this setting.

 #### Test Audio Output
 {:toc}